Instant notifications

 - The same

-idempotencyIdwill return the same result (shipmentIdetc.) without resending the message - There is no logic/detection of whether the content differs from previous calls
+idempotencyIdreturns the same result (shipmentIdetc.) without resending the message - The API does not check whether the content differs from previous calls with the same ID

 - The API returns

-201 Createdon the first successful call, or200 OKif the call (with the sameidempotencyId) previously succeeded
+201 Createdon the first successful call, or200 OKif the call with the sameidempotencyIdhas already succeeded

 For SMS-based instant notifications, you must specify a timeToLiveInSeconds field:

-- Defines how long the SMS gateway should attempt to deliver the message
+- Specifies how long the SMS gateway should attempt to deliver the message

 Capacity

-- Designed for individual, time-critical messages, not mass mailings
+- Intended for individual, time-critical messages, not mass mailings

 - Intended for single-recipient notifications that require immediate sending